JVelezFD/PY-ProjectPlanner/README.md

 # PY-ProjectPlanner

-This is a simple app to help plan for a project.
-It
+This is a simple app to help plan for a project providing timelines displayed on a Gantt Chart

 # 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)